SuperOfficeDocs/contribution/markdown-guide/reuse.md

 Content reuse is to use the same pieces of content in multiple places without copying.
 It works like this:

-1. Write a pice of content and save it in a common place.
+1. Write a piece of content and save it in a common place.
 2. Embed this content in one or more locations **by reference**.
 3. Any changes to the content can be done in one place and the updates are automatically applied wherever that piece is used.